hepsdata/ECG_Classification/UI/README.md

 - Scipy
 - Numpy
 - Pandas

-### Data Structure
-The application expects a CSV file containing 'ID' and 'Label' columns.
-The corresponding ECG recordings should be present in the training2017 directory as .mat and .hea files.

 ## Acknowledgements
 This work makes use of algorithms and processing methods from the following repositories: